As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 Education + Support + Community = Healing

-A private online community (not on Facebook) to share common challenges, get validation and talk about sex in an understanding setting.
+A women-only private online community (hosted on Mighty Networks) to share common challenges, get validation, and talk about sex in an understanding setting.

 When education, support and community are combined, it offers a step-by-step process, customized for your unique situation, wrapped in life-giving validation and reassurance.